HedvigS/rgrambank/README.md

 |  ✅  |add_family_name_column.R| Adds the column "Family_name" to a LanguageTable, using Family_ID and Name. | [example_enrich_language_table.R](https://github.com/HedvigS/R_grambank_cookbook/blob/main/example_scripts/example_enrich_language_table.R) |Hedvig Skirgård| [PR 17](https://github.com/dlce-eva/papers/pull/17)| Enock Appiah Tieku|
 |  ✅ |add_isolate_info.R|Marks dialects of isolates as isolates as well in the column "Is_Isolate" and fills in Family_ID.| [example_enrich_language_table.R](https://github.com/HedvigS/R_grambank_cookbook/blob/main/example_scripts/example_enrich_language_table.R)|Hedvig Skirgård|[PR 17](https://github.com/dlce-eva/papers/pull/17)| Enock Appiah Tieku|

-# Differences between grambank/grambank-analysed and HedvigS/R_grambank_cookbok
+# Differences between grambank/grambank-analysed and HedvigS/rgrambank

-There are a few minor differences between the code in [grambank/grambank-analysed](https://github.com/grambank/grambank-analysed/) (Grambank release paper of 2023) and the functions here in HedvigS/R_grambank_cookbook.
+There are a few minor differences between the code in [grambank/grambank-analysed](https://github.com/grambank/grambank-analysed/) (Grambank release paper of 2023) and the functions here in HedvigS/rgrambank.
 They are all listed here:

 ## Theoretical scores
 This difference concerns the treatment of missing data for the calculation of the theoretical scores.
 In grambank/grambank-analysed we did a subsetting of the entire dataset where we pruned away features and languages with large amounts of missing data considering all features and languages at once.
 We then used this subset in several parts of the analysis, including PCA and calculation of theoretical scores.
-The function here in R_grambank_cookbook `make_theo_scores` in `R_scripts/make_theo_scores.R` instead prunes for missing data with respect to the specific features involved in each of the theoretical scores.
+The function here in  `make_theo_scores` in `R_scripts/make_theo_scores.R` instead prunes for missing data with respect to the specific features involved in each of the theoretical scores.
 Furthermore, the function allows the users to set a different cut-off (default = 0.75).
 The difference is very small in practice.
 Below are two scatterplots of two central theoretical scores, Fusion and Informativity.
 In each plot, the x-axis represents the newer way of computing the score (as in `HedvigS/R_grambank_cookbok`) and the y-axis the older (`grambank/grambank-analysed`).

 For more details on the theoretical scores, see the supplementary material to [the Grambank release paper of 2023](https://www.science.org/doi/10.1126/sciadv.adg6175).